eleniharlan/elenijr.net/_posts/post/2014-12-15-your-filename.md

 ## Feast 1: A Honey & Co.
 Christmas

 The Honey & Co. cookbook is undoubtedly my cookbook of the year.
-I can't stop cooking their recipes, and it is a veritable treasure trove for every occasion.
+I can't stop cooking their recipes.
 Our first feast ended up being on a Tuesday night, since it was a minor miracle that 12 busy London peoples' schedules managed to converge for the occasion.
-So all the cooking and prep needed to happen on the weekend, so I can glide back home from work, bung the oven on, don a frock and prepare the martinis.
+So all the cooking and prep needed to happen on the weekend, so that I could just swan back home from work, bung the oven on, don a frock and prepare the martinis.

 ...obviously, that's a bit of a fairy-tale version of how it really turned out, but nonetheless all we had to do a was an hour of furious chopping, mixing, and tidying up before the guests arrived.